Therapeutics

 Background

-This humanized monoclonal IgG1 antibody is being developed in a partnership between Alector and AbbVie.
+This humanized monoclonal IgG1 antibody was being developed in a partnership between Alector and AbbVie.
 It binds the microglial receptor TREM2 and activates signaling, increasing phosphorylation of TREM2's downstream effector Syk, and inducing microglia proliferation.
 AL002a, a variant of AL002 that recognizes mouse TREM2, reportedly doubled the number of CD11b-positive microglia in cortex and hippocampus 72 hours after injection in APP/PS1 mice.
 Microglia expressed more pro-inflammatory and repair genes, and nearby amyloid deposits were nearly halved (Dec 2016 conference news).
 The antibody produced similar results in 5XFAD mice after 72 hours.

 Repeated injections of 50 mg/kg AL002a into 4-month-old 5XFAD mice for 14 weeks reportedly raised the number of CD11b-positive microglia by 50 percent.
 The number of microglia around amyloid plaques doubled, and amyloid load was cut in half.
 Treated mice performed like wild type in the radial arm water maze and novel object recognition tasks (May 2019 conference news).